Sanglorian/orcus/Orcus Classes and Powers - current.md

 ## Master

-The master is the single greatest expert on the planet on a specific subject.
-You are the foremost authority with no equal.
+You are the single greatest expert on the planet on a specific subject.
 All others bend to your word.
 Long after you have passed on, your papers and essays will be analyzed for hidden truths previously undiscovered.
 Your name will be uttered in the same breaths of legends from centuries past.
 Whatever vocation you have chosen, competitors and publishers will jostle for your contract should you leave your present employment.

 ### Class Features